aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 - Changed batch_size from 32 to 25
 - Changed batch_size from 32 to 22
 - Changed num_epochs from 20 to 15
+- GPU is enabled
+- Changed batch_size from 22 to 256

 ## Experiments performed with AACHER
 - Increasing number of critics is increasing the performance (Number of actors is set to 1)